JakuJ/homebridge-huawei-lte-router/README.md

 ## Testing

-Want to run unit tests?
-Great, just:
+Want to run the test suite?

-1. Get yourself a Huawei LTE router
+1. Get a Huawei LTE router
 2. Create a `test_secrets.json` file in the root of the repository.
 Refer to [the test file](src/api.spec.ts) to see which properties must be supplied for the tests to work.
 3. Run `npm test`